Indonesia: Missing submarine has sunk — military | DW | 24.04.2021

 In an earlier statement, the Navy said that a possible scenario was an electrical blackout that caused sailors to lose control of the vessel.

-An oil spill was later discovered near the submarine's last known position, indicating a possible fuel leak.
+An oil spill was later discovered near the submarine's last known position.
+But there was no conclusive evidence of a possible fuel leak.

 On Thursday, the submarine was announced to be as deep as 700 meters (2,300 feet) underwater, raising concerns that it could have broken apart.